ez77/ez77/README.md

 ### Hi there 👋

+- In this profile you will find some projects related to scientific topics or just hobbies ⚡.
+- I'm a Physics Engineer interested in Control Theory, Photonics and Quantum Computing 🔭.
+- I'm passionate about Math and programming ✨.

 <!--
 **ez77/ez77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.